PackFitter

 A 40–45L bag can work for a May cruise, but only with disciplined layering.
 May's heavier base layers, warmer fleece, and bulkier accessories push standard setups closer to the 45L ceiling than summer months.
 Carry-on is achievable in May — it just requires more packing discipline than June, July, or August.

 Not sure how much space your May cruise setup actually needs?
-Use the packing calculator to estimate your setup and compare it to real bag sizes.
+Use the Quick Packing Calculator to estimate your setup and compare it to real bag sizes.

 Osprey Farpoint 40 — Carry-On Backpack